 Texas currently has the fourth highest teenage pregnancy rate in the United States, with more than 73,000 girls becoming pregnant each year.
 Many public schools in Texas teach an abstinence-only curriculum, leaving a large number of teens without the sexual and reproductive health information they desperately need.

-EngenderHealth is working to change this.
-Since 2011, EngenderHealth has implemented Gender Matters (Gen.M) in Travis County, Texas, where the teenage pregnancy rate exceeds that of the state.
+In order to change this, EngenderHealth implemented Gender Matters (Gen.M) in Travis County, Texas, where the teenage pregnancy rate exceeds that of the state.

-Supported by the U.S. Department of Health and Human Services, Gen.M is a cutting-edge pregnancy prevention and violence prevention curriculum-based educational program that builds on our pioneering work with men across 26 countries through the Gender & Men As Partners program.
+Supported a grant from the U.S. Department of Health and Human Services, Gen.M is a cutting-edge pregnancy prevention and violence prevention curriculum-based educational program that builds on our pioneering work with men across 26 countries through the Gender & Men As Partners program.

 - Youth-generated video messages about gender, relationships, sexual decision making, and prevention of pregnancy and sexually transmitted infections (STIs).

-Gen.M also explores how inequitable and unhealthy gender norms affect adolescent sexual decision making.
 Gen.M underwent a randomized control study with 14-16-year-old youth in Central Texas from 2010-2015.
 During this study, Gen.M partnered with SafePlace facilitators to educate youth involved in the Travis County Summer Youth Employment Program.
-Gender Matters is currently being replicated with new populations, e.g., Native youth and communities throughout the United States, including with older youth (18-24 years old) in Austin, TX and in a rural community setting in Southern Oklahoma.
+Gender Matters has been replicated with other populations, including with Native youth, older youth (18-24 years old) in Austin, Texas, and in a rural community setting in Southern Oklahoma.